damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 * Good people skills
 * Excellent spoken and written English
 * You share our [values](/handbook/#values), and work in accordance with those values
+* [A technical interview](/jobs/#technical-interview) is part of the hiring process for this position.
+* A customer scenario interview is part of the hiring process for this position.